istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

     No resources found
     {{< /text >}}

-### Lock down to mutual TLS
+## Lock down to mutual TLS

-After migrating all clients to Istio services and injecting the Envoy sidecar, we can lock down the `httpbin.foo` to only accept mutual TLS traffic.
+After migrating all clients to Istio and injecting the Envoy sidecar, we can lock down the `httpbin.foo` to only accept mutual TLS traffic.

 {{< text bash >}}
 $ kubectl apply -n foo -f - << EOF